 - Cameron participates in and actively promotes the Military Spouse Career Advancement Portal and Financial Assistance Program by working closely with spouses of active duty military personnel to help them take advantage of this financial benefit.

 - Cameron’s George D. Keathley Department of Military Science is home to the Comanche Battalion, one of the top Army ROTC programs in the nation.
 The Comanche Battalion has been recognized on multiple occasions with the MacArthur Award, signifying Best in Brigade.
-More than 750 officers have been commissioned through the program.
+In 2010, the Comanche Battalion was named as one of the top three Army ROTC squads in the country by the Order of the Founders and Patriots of America (OFPA).
+Almost 800 officers have been commissioned through the program.

 - Cameron recognizes the recreational and cultural needs of military families.
 CU welcomes military families by offering a variety of free and reduced admission activities; examples include athletic events, concerts, theatrical events and lectures.